 Evidence for God from Science.
 Martin Luther.
-Martin Luther OSA (German: [ˈmaɐ̯tiːn ˈlʊtɐ] ( ); 10 November 1483 – 18 February 1546) was a German monk, former Catholic priest, professor of theology and seminal figure of a reform movement in 16th century Christianity, subsequently known as the Protestant Reformation.
+Martin Luther OSA (German: [ˈmaɐ̯tiːn ˈlʊtɐ] ( ); 10 November 1483 – 18 February 1546) was a German monk, Catholic priest, professor of theology and seminal figure of the 16th-century movement in Christianity known later as the Protestant Reformation.
 He strongly disputed the claim that freedom from God's punishment for sin could be purchased with monetary values.
 He confronted indulgence salesman Johann Tetzel, a Dominican friar, with his Ninety-Five Theses in 1517.
 His refusal to retract all of his writings at the demand of Pope Leo X in 1520 and the Holy Roman Emperor Charles V at the Diet of Worms in 1521 resulted in his excommunication by the Pope and condemnation as an outlaw by the Emperor.

-John Bunyan John Bunyan (28 November 1628 – 31 August 1688) was an English Christian writer and preacher.
+John Bunyan.
+John Bunyan (28 November 1628 – 31 August 1688) was an English Christian writer and preacher.
 He is the author of The Pilgrim's Progress, arguably the most famous published Christian allegory.
 In addition to The Pilgrim's Progress, Bunyan wrote nearly sixty titles, many of them expanded sermons.
 Bunyan faced legal challenges to fulfilling his calling but did not make any concessions to the authorities.
 As a dissenter who was not ordained in the Church of England he was unlicensed to preach.
 He preferred to face and endure twelve years of imprisonment at great sacrifice to himself and his family, rather than resign himself to giving up preaching.
 Life Bunyan's High Street Cottage John Bunyan was born in 1628 to Thomas and Margaret Bunyan, in Bunyan's End in the parish of Elstow, Bedfordshire, England.